hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 The extended bits (characters 128–255) of CP437 contain mainly a mishmash of international text characters, box drawing shapes and mathematical symbols.
 But for the undefined control characters they did something wildly different.
 Dr. David J. Bradley, one of the creators of the IBM PC, recounts the [*origins of the ASCII smiley character*](https://www.vintagecomputing.com/index.php/archives/790/the-ibm-smiley-character-turns-30) in an email conversation with Benj Edwards of vintagecomputing.com:

 > "Now, what to do about the first 32 characters (x00-x1F)?
 ASCII defines them as control codes, carriage return, line feed, tab… These characters originated with teletype transmission.
 But we could display them on the character based screens.
 So we added a set of “not serious” characters.
 They were intended as display only characters, not for transmission or storage.
-Their most probable use would be in character based games."^[Edwards, Benj (2015): [Origins of the ASCII Smiley Character: An Email Exchange With Dr. David Bradley (2011)](https://www.vintagecomputing.com/index.php/archives/790/the-ibm-smiley-character-turns-30#more-790), *vintagecomputing.com*.
+Their most probable use would be in [text] character based games."^[Edwards, Benj (2015): [Origins of the ASCII Smiley Character: An Email Exchange With Dr. David Bradley (2011)](https://www.vintagecomputing.com/index.php/archives/790/the-ibm-smiley-character-turns-30#more-790), *vintagecomputing.com*.
 19.3.2025]

 The first 32 characters (x00-x1F) of CP437 mentioned by Bradley include smileys, playing card suits, musical notes, a solar symbol, gender symbols and arrows.
 What Bradley doesn't explicitly mention is the character at 0x7F, which is also a (sort-of) control character used in teletype transmission.
 It's assigned to the Delete character, which was used to obliterate undesirable characters on paper tape by punching it full of holes.
 The all-holes pattern in ASCII is at the 127th code point, represented by 0x7F in hexadecimal.
 This character is like all the other 32 control characters in that it doesn't have a defined visual representation, nor any particular use in digital computers like the IBM PC.
-So, even though Bradley doesn't explicitly mention 0x7F, it's represented in CP437 as a "not serious" house glyph ( <span class="cp437-inline">⌂</span> ), suggesting it also belongs to the "not serious" group of characters.
+So, even though Bradley doesn't explicitly mention 0x7F, it's represented in CP437 as a tiny pixel-house ( <span class="cp437-inline">⌂</span> ), suggesting it also belongs to the "not serious" group of characters.

 <figure class="u-image-full-width">
     {% image